majkrzak/sp-sota-maps/readme.md

 ![example](example.png)

-Aim of the project is to prepare a set of SOTA activation cheatsheet maps congaing the activation zone and other useful features, like grid square reference or nearby references from other programs.
+Aim of the project is to prepare a set of SOTA activation cheat sheet maps containing the activation zone and other useful features, like grid square reference or nearby references from other programs.

 Due to the data sources used, the coverage of the project is limited to SP region and neighbours border summits.